radiasoft/pykern/docs/index.rst

 PyKern is an application support framework to simplify and to speed development of Python programs and servers.

-PyKern defines policies, which you can agree with or not.
+PyKern defines policies, which make it easy to eliminate boiler-plate.

 .. toctree::
    :maxdepth: 2